Arab Christians: Modern and contemporary era

-Role in Al-Nahda
+Role in the Nahda

-The Nahda (meaning "the Awakening" or "the Renaissance") was a cultural renaissance that began in the late 19th and early 20th centuries.
+The Nahda (meaning "the Awakening" or "the Renaissance") was a cultural renaissance of the Arabs in the late 19th and early 20th centuries.
 It began in the wake of the exit of Muhammad Ali of Egypt from the Levant in 1840.
 Beirut, Cairo, Damascus and Aleppo were the main centers of the renaissance and this led to the establishment of schools, universities, theater and printing presses.
 This awakening led to the emergence of a politically active movement known as the "association" that was accompanied by the birth of Arab nationalism and the demand for reformation in the Ottoman Empire.
 This led to the calling of the establishment of modern states based on Europe.
 It was during this stage that the first compound of the Arabic language was introduced along with the printing of it in letters, and later the movement influenced the fields of music, sculpture, history, humanities, economics and human rights.

 This cultural renaissance during the late Ottoman rule was a quantum leap for Arabs in the post-industrial revolution, and is not limited to the individual fields of cultural renaissance in the nineteenth century, as the Nahda only extended to include the spectrum of society and the fields as a whole.
 Christian colleges (accepting of all faiths) like Saint Joseph University, American University of Beirut (Syrian Protestant College until 1920) and Al-Hikma University in Baghdad amongst others played a prominent role in the development of Arab culture.
 It is agreed amongst historians the importance the roles played by the Arab Christians in this renaissance, and their role in the prosperity through participation in the diaspora.
 Given this role in politics and culture, Ottoman ministers began to include them in their governments.
 In the economic sphere, a number of Christian families like the Greek Orthodox Sursock family became prominent.
 Thus, the Nahda led the Muslims and Christians to a cultural renaissance and national general despotism.
 This solidified Arab Christians as one of the pillars of the region and not a minority on the fringes.

+The Lebanese writer and scholar Butrus al-Bustani is considered to have been the first Syrian nationalist.
+Syrian writers include scholar Francis Marrash.
+The tradition of women's literary salons and societies in the Arab world was revived during the Nahda by Maryana Marrash.

+Notable academics in the modern era include the Syrian philologist Ibrahim al-Yaziji (1847–1906), whose Bible translations were among the first in the modern Arabic language, and Anastase-Marie al-Karmali (1866–1947), Iraqi Catholic priest and Discalced Carmelite friar best known for his contributions to Arabic lexicology, lexicography and philology.